AP-Hunt/FicsitRemoteMonitoringCompanion/README.md

 The realtime map shows your factory buildings on the Satisfactory game world map, and charts their production levels in the last 5 minutes.

-The [Prometheus mertics server](https://prometheus.io/) allows you to [explore the data being exported](https://prometheus.io/docs/prometheus/latest/querying/basics) using the full power of Prometheus.
+The [Prometheus metrics server](https://prometheus.io/) allows you to [explore the data being exported](https://prometheus.io/docs/prometheus/latest/querying/basics) using the full power of Prometheus.

 (&#42; Link goes to the address on your local system.
 If FRMC is not running, you will see an error)